EnvisionXY/RedPandaFamily/README.md

 Features

-    Home page with a hero image and a brief introduction to the organization About page with more detailed information about Panda Family Get Involved page with ways to support the organization, including donations and volunteering Pandas page with images and information about pandas and their habitats Visit Counter that displays how many times the page has been visited Responsive design that adapts to different screen sizes
+    Home page with a hero image and a brief introduction to the organization About page with more detailed information about a Red Panda Family Red Pandas page with images and funny quoted from the red pandas Visit Counter that displays how many times the page has been visited Responsive design that adapts to different screen sizes